Interpreting and Translating Emojis

 Bloods Association

-“SLATT” – Slime Love All The Time
+“SLATT” – Slime Love All the Time

 “Free”/ In Custody